Package Leaflet: Information for the Patient

 Tell your doctorif you have any of the following health problems:

-Consult your doctor if you experience abdominal pain, nausea, vomiting, or diarrhea after taking Olmesartán/Amlodipino Alter.
+Consult your doctor if you experience abdominal pain, nausea, vomiting, or diarrhea after taking Olmesartan/Amlodipine Alter.
 Your doctor will decide whether to continue treatment.
-Do not stop taking Olmesartán/Amlodipino Alter in monotherapy.
+Do not stop taking Olmesartan/Amlodipine Alter on your own.

-Contact your doctor if you experience severe, persistent diarrhea, and significant weight loss.
-Your doctor will evaluate your symptoms and decide how to proceed with your treatment for high blood pressure.
+Contact your doctor if you experience severe, persistent, and weight-loss-causing diarrhea.
+Your doctor will assess your symptoms and decide how to proceed with your blood pressure treatment.

-As with any other medication that lowers blood pressure, excessive lowering of blood pressure in patients with heart or brain blood flow abnormalities can cause a heart attack or stroke.
-Therefore, your doctor will closely monitor your blood pressure.
+As with any other medication that lowers blood pressure, an excessive decrease in blood pressure in patients with altered blood flow to the heart or brain may cause a heart attack or stroke.
+Therefore, your doctor will carefully monitor your blood pressure.

 You should inform your doctor if you are pregnant or think you may be pregnant.
-Olmesartan medoxomil/amlodipine is not recommended for use at the beginning of pregnancy, and it should not be taken if you are more than 3 months pregnant, as it may cause serious harm to your baby if taken during this period (see section “Pregnancy and breastfeeding”).
+Olmesartan medoxomil/amlodipine is not recommended at the start of pregnancy, and it should not be taken if you are pregnant for more than 3 months, as it may cause serious harm to your baby if taken at this stage (see section "Pregnancy and lactation").

 Children and adolescents (under 18 years)